 Whether it be Ducted Air, Hydronic Radiator, or Hydronic floor heating, there are generally two basic parts to your heating system:

 - The thermostat: this is in the house and turns the boiler or heater on or off; and

 - The boiler or heater: this heats up the air, radiator, or floor.

-Your thermostat ‘speaks’ to your boiler or heater, your thermostat relay contacts closes when heat is required and supplies a signal for the boiler to start up.
-Once the thermostat has reached it’s set temperature, the relay then opens, turning the boiler off.
+Your thermostat ‘speaks’ to your boiler or heater to communicate when heat is required and supplies a signal for the boiler to start up.
+Once the thermostat has reached its set temperature, the relay then opens, turning the boiler off.
 You can hear the relay ‘click’ on and off when this happens.